abhineet123/Deep-Learning-for-Tracking-and-Detection/all_papers_msc.md

         - Real time non-rigid 3D surface tracking using particle filter cviu15.pdf
         - Reliable Patch Trackers Robust Visual Tracking by Exploiting Reliable Patches cvpr15.pdf
         - Robust 3D visual tracking using particle filtering on the SE(3) group icra11.pdf
-        - Robust 3D visual tracking using particle ?ltering on the special Euclidean group A combined approach of keypoint and edge features ijrr12.pdf
+        - Robust 3D visual tracking using particle filtering on the special Euclidean group A combined approach of keypoint and edge features ijrr12.pdf
         - Switching-particle-filters-for-efficient-visual-tracking_2006_Robotics-and-Autonomous-Systems.pdf
         - Tracking by local structural manifold learning in a new SSIR particle filter neuro15.pdf
         - Visual tracking via geometric particle filtering on the affine group with optimal importance functions cvpr09.pdf
-        - Visual Tracking via Incremental Self-tuning Particle Filtering on the Af?ne Group cvpr10.pdf
+        - Visual Tracking via Incremental Self-tuning Particle Filtering on the Affine Group cvpr10.pdf
         - Visual tracking via particle filtering on the affine group IJRR10.pdf
         - Background/
-            - Combined parameter and state estimation in simulation-based ?ltering smcmp01.pdf
+            - Combined parameter and state estimation in simulation-based filtering smcmp01.pdf
             - How to Put Probablilities on Homographies tpami05.pdf
             - Logarithms and Square Roots of Real Matrices TR08.pdf
             - Means and Averaging in the Group of Rotations siam_jmaa_02.pdf
-            - Monte Carlo ?ltering on Lie groups icdc00.pdf
+            - Monte Carlo filtering on Lie groups icdc00.pdf
             - Nonlinear Mean Shift over Riemannian Manifolds ijcv09.pdf
             - On Sequential Monte Carlo Sampling Methods for Bayesian Filtering Statistics and Computing (2000).pdf
             - On the generalization of AR process to riemannian manifolds icassp2006a.pdf